Lams364/log-density-plugin/docs/INSTALLATION.md

 ## Setting Up the Log Density Backend

 1. Open terminal in project root
-2. To run on GPU, remove uncomment the GPU section in [docker-compose.yml](../services/docker-compose.yml)
+2. To run on GPU, uncomment the GPU section in [docker-compose.yml](../services/docker-compose.yml)
 3. Run this command :

 ```bash